korx/Korx.CookieComplier/README.md

 ### Geolocation support

+The client side geolocation feature uses GeoIP from MaxMind http://www.maxmind.com/app/javascript

-If you want to take advantage of the geolocation feature, you'll need to have mod_geoip from MaxMind loaded in Apache. http://www.maxmind.com/app/mod_geoip
+If you want to take advantage of the server side geolocation feature, you'll need to have mod_geoip from MaxMind loaded in Apache. http://www.maxmind.com/app/mod_geoip

 ## How to use